Important Childcare Licensing & Registration Information

 If you are a family needing child care call:

-Parents interested in finding out about Child Care Providers in their area can go to www.ks.childcareaware.org.
-To find out about past surveys of Child Care Providers you can go to www.kdheks.gov/bcclr/capp.html to check the state website.
+Parents interested in finding out about Child Care Providers in their area can go to Child Care Aware.
+You can see past surveys of child care providers at the KDHE child care licensing page.

 For Child Care Providers to receive services and resources call: